locationtech/udig-platform/docs/user/en/getting_started/Quickstart.rst

 available layers of information that you can mix into your own maps.

 #.
 Select :menuselection:`File --> New --> New Map` from the menu bar
 #.
 Change to the :guilabel:`Web` view, click on the tab next to the :guilabel:`Catalog` view
    to reveal the :guilabel:`Web` view.
 #.
 Click on the link :guilabel:`WMS:dm solutions` link

    .. figure:: /images/quickstart/WebViewClick.png
       :alt: Copy WMS URL

 #.
-From the :doc:`Resource Selection page` we are going to choose the
+From the :doc:`/reference/Resource Selection page` we are going to choose the
    following layers:

    -  Elevation/Bathymetry